How to Help Kids Develop Strong Math Foundations

 Multiplication as Repeated Addition

 Multiplication can be introduced as repeated addition.
-By helping kids understand that multiplying is simply adding groups together, they’ll grasp the concept much quicker.
+By helping kids understand that practice multiplying is simply adding groups together, they’ll grasp the concept much quicker.

 Creating a Supportive Learning Environment